Kalan-Lab/zol/README.md

 > [!CAUTION]
 > Please avoid using versions 1.5.1 to 1.5.3 in which zol has the possibility to get stuck in a while loop and write a large file.
 This issue is resolved in v1.5.4.

+> [!IMPORTANT]
+> We recently updated zol to v1.6.0 - which introduces several key updates, including a unified interface that can be issued as `zol-suite`, improved PEP8 compliance for backend code, and lighter databases constructed using prepTG.

 ## Main Contents:

 1. [Documetation](https://github.com/Kalan-Lab/zol/wiki)